-Undergraduate student organizations are divided into three group types: College Student Organizations, Fraternity & Sorority Life, and Residential Life Groups.
+Undergraduate student organizations are divided into four group types: College Student Organizations, Fraternity & Sorority Life, Residential Life Groups, and Advisory Boards.
 Each group type has a specific process for forming new organizations and evaluating existing ones.
-College Student Organizations are approved and evaluated in partnership with the Students' AssociationAll three group types must re-register on CCC each fall in order to remain in good standing.
+College Student Organizations are approved and evaluated in partnership with the Students' Association.
+All groups must re-register on CCC each fall in order to remain in good standing.
 All student organizations must be listed on CCC.
 All student organizations must follow the University's Activity Registration policies and attend annual leadership trainings that review policies and procedures.
 Each group type is assigned advisors and has a handbook with additional guidelines specific to the group type.

-To see the difference in resources between the three group types please check the chart on the next page.
+To see the difference in resources between the four group types please check the chart on the next page.